faiyaz7283/dashtam-api/docs/architecture/error-handling-architecture.md

 - **Result Types**: Success[T] and Failure[E] for all fallible operations
 - **Pattern Matching**: Use match/case for error handling
 - **No Exception Inheritance**: Domain errors do NOT inherit from Exception
-- **Infrastructure Exceptions**: Only infrastructure layer catches exceptions and maps to errors
+- **Infrastructure Exceptions**: Only infra layer catches and maps to errors

 ---